‘Little People, Big World’ Renewed? Some Fans Want Amy Taken Off For New Season

 — alexander (@lookmaker123) March 29, 2017

-The last season of Little People, Big World ended in January 2017, with Matt having big plans for the future of the farm, Amy getting “cozy with Chris after a romantic date,” and Zach and Tori delivering unforgettable baby news, as summarized by IMDB.
+The last season of Little People, Big World ended in January of 2017, with Matt having big plans for the future of the farm, Amy getting “cozy with Chris after a romantic date,” and Zach and Tori delivering unforgettable baby news, as summarized by IMDb.

 [Featured Image by Amy Sussman/Getty Images]